dSONIQ Realphones

 The main features and benefits:

-• Headphones frequency response correction using standard curves or individually measured variables (Realphones uses standard headphone correction profiles based on averaged multiple measurements of the same headphone model or custom calibration service provided by our specialists from the dSONIQ premises in Moscow, Russia)
+• Headphones frequency response correction using standard curves or individually measured variables (Realphones uses standard headphone correction profiles based on averaged multiple measurements of the same headphone model or custom calibration service provided by our specialists)

 • Head-related transfer function (HRTF)-based binaural virtual sound source emulation